-- Send and receive PIM control messages. - Start/stop the multicast forwarding engine. - Add/delete multicast interface in the multicast forwarding engine. - Add/delete multicast forwarding entry in the multicast forwarding engine. - Receive PIM-related signals from the multicast forwarding engine (when applicable).
-Examples of such signals are NOCACHE or WRONGVIF on UNIX system to indicate that a multicast packet is received but there is no matching forwarding entry, or a packet was not received on the expected incoming interface respectively. - Receive bandwidth-related information about multicast data flows: e.g., whether a data flow is idle, or whether the bandwidth of a data flow is above a pre-defined threshold (need by PIM-SM to perform bandwidth-based Shortest-Path switch toward a source). - Join/leave a multicast group. - Currently (December 2002), the MRIB information is obtained through the MFEA. - Currently (December 2002), the information about existing interfaces on a router is obtained through the MFEA.
+- Send PIM control packets to other PIM routers, and receive PIM control packets from them. - Start/stop the multicast forwarding engine. - Add/delete multicast interface in the multicast forwarding engine. - Add/delete multicast forwarding entry in the multicast forwarding engine. - Receive PIM-related signals from the multicast forwarding engine (when applicable).
+Examples of such signals in case of UNIX kernel are NOCACHE or WRONGVIF/WRONGMIF: the former one is sent when the underlying multicast forwarding engine has no multicast forwarding entry for a multicast packet; the latter one is sent when a multicast data packet has arrived on an interface that is not the expected incoming interface to forward that data packet. - Receive bandwidth-related information about multicast data flows: e.g., whether a data flow is idle, or whether the bandwidth of a data flow is above a pre-defined threshold (needed by PIM-SM to perform bandwidth-based Shortest-Path switch toward a source).

+- Join/leave a multicast group. - Obtain information about existing interfaces on a router. - Currently (June 2003), the MRIB information is obtained through the MFEA.

 On startup, the PIM module registers with the MFEA.
-As part of this registration, the MFEA initiates sending of information about existing interfaces on the system, and the current unicast forwarding information.
+As part of this registration, the MFEA sends information about existing interfaces on the system, and the current unicast forwarding information.
 If any of this information changes later, the MFEA sends the appropriate update to PIM.
-In addition, the MFEA creates the appropriate state to send and receive PIM control messages.
+In addition, the MFEA creates the appropriate state to send and receive PIM control packets.
 After the PIM module receives the network interface information, it instructs the MFEA to start PIM operation on selected interfaces.
-After that the PIM module can send and receive PIM control messages on those interfaces.
-Also, it it can send requests to the MFEA to add or modify multicast forwarding entries in the kernel.
+After that the PIM module can send and receive PIM control packets on those interfaces.
+Also, it can send requests to the MFEA to add, delete or modify multicast forwarding entries in the kernel.

-Note that the current (December 2002) solution for PIM kernel uses one more signal from the kernel to the user-level daemon: WHOLEPKT messages.
+Note that the current (June 2003) solution in case of UNIX PIM kernel uses one more signal from the kernel to the user-level daemon: WHOLEPKT messages.
 Those messages are multicast packets that are suppose to be encapsulated in a PIM-SM Register message and sent to the RP.
-The encapsulation mechanism must know the RP address (in general, per multicast group address), and to avoid putting the RP addresses in the kernel (which would also change the traditional multicast API), the default solution is to use user-level encapsulation.
-For best performance, the PIM encapsulation should be done in the kernel, and then we need a signaling mechanism between the kernel and the user process managing the kernel multicast forwarding entries.
-That mechanism will deal with installing the right information for kernel-level Register encapsulation.
-Currently, there exist FreeBSD patches that support such kernel-level encapsulation, and they will be added to FreeBSD-CURRENT in January 2003.
+The encapsulation mechanism must know the RP address (in general, per multicast group address), threfore to avoid putting the RP addresses in the kernel (which would also change the traditional UNIX multicast API), the default solution is to use user-level encapsulation.
+To improve performance, the PIM encapsulation should be done in the kernel, and then we need a signaling mechanism between the kernel and the user process managing the kernel multicast forwarding entries.
+That mechanism would deal with installing the appropriate information needed by kernel-level Register encapsulation.
+Currently, there exist FreeBSD patches that support such kernel-level encapsulation, and they will be added to FreeBSD-CURRENT in June 2003.

-4.2 Interaction between the MFEA and MLD/IGMP modules
+4.3 Interaction between the MFEA and MLD/IGMP modules